Tantanok221/.claude/commands/continue.md

 ```

 ## Important Notes
-- **ONE TASK AT A TIME**: Focus on current task, ignore completed/future tasks during the interactive session.
+- **SINGLE TASK EXECUTION**: Each `/continue` command handles exactly ONE task from the todo list.
+Never proceed to additional tasks within a single session.
+- **MANDATORY SESSION RESET**: After completing a task, user MUST run `/clear` then `/continue` to start the next task with clean context.
 - **USER CONFIRMATION**: Never modify files without explicit approval for each incremental change or the overall task plan. **Never commit without explicit user approval.**
+- **AUTOMATIC CACHE UPDATES**: Session cache, context cache, and todo list are automatically updated after each task completion - no user confirmation needed.
-- **PROGRESS TRACKING**: Update todo list automatically after the *entire task* is completed.
+- **PROGRESS TRACKING**: Update todo list automatically after the *entire task* is completed, marking only the current task as done.
 - **STEERING COMPLIANCE**: Always follow referenced patterns and standards, re-evaluating if user feedback necessitates a different approach.
 - **MICRO-COMMITS**: Each completed task from the todo list results in a dedicated, small Git commit, promoting clear history and easy reverts.
 - **TECH DOC AGENT INTEGRATION**: Automatically use tech-doc-agent for library/framework documentation during task implementation.
+- **FOCUSED CONTEXT**: Single-task approach maintains focused context and prevents context pollution between tasks.